aistdio/ScreenMap-Deadlock/README.md

 Character will fade in 2 seconds after leaving from mini-map

 In order to run:
+1. Click on 'Code' -> 'Download ZIP'
+2. Unzip archive anywhere
-1. Double click on START.bat
+3. Double click on START.bat

 # Example:
 (icons on the left side of screen are app's output)